Cash and Treasury Services

 Travel advances must be requested using the Travel Advance Form [CUBO 301(a)].
 The form must be signed by the traveler and the department head and be submitted to the Cash and Treasury Services Office via email.
 A cash advance will not be made more than 3 working days in advance of the travel departure date.
-Four copies of the form are distributed as follows:

 If foreign travel is involved, a copy of the approved Authorization for Foreign Travel Form and Sponsored Programs Accounting and Administration approval (if applicable) must be attached to the CUBO 301 (a).
-If special circumstances that justify travel advances beyond the meal per diem are deemed appropriate by the department head, written justification must be attached to the CUBO 301 (a).
+If special circumstances that justify travel advances beyond the meal per diem are deemed appropriate by the department head, they must be included on the CUBO 301 (a).